Philip A. Schnayerson: Private practice

-Having become a Certified Criminal Law Specialist in 1975, Schnayerson established a private criminal law practice in 1978.
+After leaving the public defender's office, and having become a Certified Criminal Law Specialist, Schnayerson established a private criminal defense practice.

 Notable cases

 People v Eric Boucher

 In 1986, the state of California and Los Angeles city attorney, James K. Hahn brought charges of obscenity against Eric Boucher, more commonly known as Jello Biafra, lead singer of the band the Dead Kennedys.
-The band's recently released album, Frankenchrist, came with a poster of the painting Penis Landscape, by the academy-award-winning Swiss artist, H. R. Giger, whose work Schnayerson argued was “legitimate.”
+The band's recently released album, Frankenchrist, came with a poster of the painting Penis Landscape, by the academy-award-winning Swiss artist, H. R. Giger, whose work Schnayerson argued was "legitimate."
 Boucher was accused of distributing harmful material to a minor after a complaint from a San Fernando Valley woman whose 14 and 11-year-old children came into possession of the album and poster.
 The case was concerned with freedom of speech as well as the responsibilities a recording artist might have in creating records for an audience that could include minors.
 Schnayerson argued that if artists were held liable for any material that might fall into the hands of minors, “that everyone will have to adhere to [that] standard and that adults would be reduced to reading and seeing things that would be acceptable only for minors.”
 Schnayerson also argued that the poster's intent was not to arouse but to act as sociological commentary.
 The album bore a sticker with a warning.

 The case was dismissed after trial.